by Susan Flantzer by Susan Flantzer

 Margaret had six siblings.
 Unlike her older brother Arthur, Prince of Wales, who lived in his own household, Margaret spent most of her childhood with her siblings.

-On January 24, 1502, England and Scotland concluded the Treaty of Perpetual Peace, agreeing to end the warfare between England and Scotland which had occurred over the previous two hundred years.
+On January 24, 1502, England and Scotland concluded the Treaty of Perpetual Peace, agreeing to end the warfare between England and Scotland that occurred over the previous two hundred years.
 As part of the treaty, a marriage was arranged between 28-year-old James IV, King of Scots and twelve-year-old Margaret Tudor.
 A proxy marriage was held on January 25, 1503, at Richmond Palace with Patrick Hepburn, 1st Earl of Bothwell standing in for James IV.
-Margaret was exactly the same age as her grandmother Margaret Beaufort had been when she married Edmund Tudor.
+Margaret was exactly the same age as her paternal grandmother Margaret Beaufort had been when she married Edmund Tudor, 1st Earl of Richmond.
 Margaret Beaufort was determined that her granddaughter not consummate her marriage at such an early age and insisted that Margaret must remain in England until she was older.
 After the proxy marriage, Margaret was officially Queen of Scotland and received the precedence and honor due to a Queen.

 Margaret and James had four sons and two stillborn daughters.
 Only one of their children survived infancy.